 Facilities and Utilities

 Maintain bathroom areas, break rooms, elevators, escalators, air conditioning units, and water heaters.
 These areas play a vital role in the operation of the property.
+If your property is in need of a commercial restroom renovation, be sure to follow key aspects to ensure that the bathroom renovation process goes smoothly and that you get the results you desire.

 By keeping everything maintained, tenants will remain happy.
 You will get a good reputation as a building owner and more people will want to rent from you.